Westbrook/blog/help-text.md

   </custom-form-element>
 ```

 The above makes the presence and the customization of content beyond the initial help message easy to manage regardless of the context from which you're delivering it.
-You've got a custom form element; you slot in the default and negative help text messages and automatically they are correctly associated with the appropriate element with the parent's shadow DOM and hidden/shown based on the validity of the said parent.
-All the while, not wanting to short change our JS-centric friends, when delivered along the default `help-text` slot is not controlled internally by the validity of the element such that the JS scope that it is delivered in can manage the specifics of its content and state:
+You've got a custom form element; you slot in the default and negative help text messages and automatically they are correctly associated with the appropriate element within the parent's shadow DOM and hidden/shown based on the validity of the said parent.
+Similarly, you can slot in a single piece of help text, and it can be fully controlled from the JS scope in which is delivered:

 ```html
   <custom-form-element>